chrishah/MITObim/README.md

 Preparations:

 - download/compile MIRA 3.4.1.1 (http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/).
 Precompiled binaries are available for linux.
 Help can be found at http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.htm.
-You ll need to put the directory containing the MIRA executables in your PATH in order to successfully use MITObim.pl.
+You ll need to put the directory containing the MIRA executables in your PATH (or tell MITObim were to find the MIRA binaries using the --mirapath option) in order to successfully use MITObim.pl.
 - download the MITObim wrapper script and the testdata from Github, e.g. download the entire MITObim repository as zip archive (use the button on the Github page) or use git on the command line (git clone --recursive git://github.com/chrishah/MITObim.git).
 - make the MITObim.pl executable (chmod a+x MITObim.pl) and extract the contents of the testdata archives (tar xvfz testdata?.tgz)